lcn2/pwned-pw-download/README.md

 Download the pwned password database into a 4 level tree.

-## As of 2024 Dec 14
+The tree contains 4369 directories and 1048576 data files and, 4096 curl.out diagnostic files.

-It takes about 25 minutes to download the tree.
+As of 2025 Dec 03: It takes about 2 hours 15 minutes to

-The tree contains 4369 directories and 1048576 files not including the `curl.out` diagnostic files.
+download and compress the 40 GByte tree.

 # To install